codacy-open-source-projects-scans/mongodb/src/mongo/db/repl/README.md

 the first stable checkpoint, it can safely recover from the last unstable checkpoint with a correct appliedThrough value.
 Otherwise, if this node crashes after the first stable checkpoint is taken, it can safely recover from a stable checkpoint (with a cleared "appliedThrough").

+# Flow Control

+The Flow Control mechanism aims to keep replica set majority committed lag less than or equal to a configured maximum.
+The default value for this maximum lag is 10 seconds.
+The Flow Control mechanism starts throttling writes on the primary once the majority committed replication lag reaches a threshold percentage of the configured maximum.
+The mechanism uses a "ticket admission"-based approach to throttle writes.
+With this mechanism, in a given period of 1 second, a fixed number of "flow control tickets" is available.
+Operations must acquire a flow control ticket in order to acquire a global IX lock to execute a write.
+Acquisition attempts that occur after this fixed number has been granted will stall until the next 1 second period.
+Certain system operations circumvent the ticket admission mechanism and are allowed to proceed even when there are no tickets available.

+To address the possibility of this Flow Control mechanism causing indefinite stalls in Primary-Secondary-Arbiter replica sets in which a majority cannot be established, the mechanism only executes when read concern majority is enabled.
+Additionally, the mechanism can be disabled by an admin.

+Flow Control is configurable via several server parameters.
+Additionally, currentOp, serverStatus, database profiling, and slow op log lines include Flow Control information.

+## Flow Control Ticket Admission Mechanism

+The ticket admission Flow Control mechanism allows a specified number of global IX lock acquisitions every second.
+Most global IX lock acquisitions (except for those that explicitly circumvent Flow Control) must first acquire a "Flow Control ticket" before acquiring a ticket for the lock.
+When there are no more flow control tickets available in a one second period, remaining attempts to acquire flow control tickets stall until the next period, when the available flow control tickets are replenished.
+It should be noted that there is no "pool" of flow control tickets that threads give and take from; an independent mechanism refreshes the ticket counts every second.

+When the Flow Control mechanism refreshes available tickets, it calculates how many tickets it should allow in order to address the majority committed lag.

+The Flow Control mechanism determines how many flow control tickets to replenish every period based
+on:

+1. The current majority committed replication lag with respect to the configured target maximum replication lag
+1. How many operations the secondary sustaining the commit point has applied in the last period
+1. How many IX locks per operation were acquired in the last period

+## Configurable constants

+Criterion #2 determines a "base" number of flow control tickets to be used in the calculation.
+When the current majority committed lag is greater than or equal to a certain configurable threshold percentage of the target maximum, the Flow Control mechanism scales down this "base" number based on the discrepancy between the two lag values.
+For some configurable constant 0 < k < 1, it calculates the following:

+`base * k ^ ((lag - threshold)/threshold) * fudge factor`

+The fudge factor is also configurable and should be close to 1.
+Its purpose is to assign slightly lower than the "base" number of flow control tickets when the current lag is close to the threshold.
+Criterion #3 is then multiplied by the result of the above calculation to translate a count of operations into a count of lock acquisitions.

+When the majority committed lag is less than the threshold percentage of the target maximum, the number of tickets assigned in the previous period is used as the "base" of the calculation.
+This number is added to a configurable constant (the ticket "adder" constant), and the sum is multiplied by another configurable constant (the ticket "multiplier" constant).
+This product is the new number of tickets to be assigned in the next period.

+When the Flow Control mechanism is disabled, the ticket refresher mechanism always allows one billion flow control ticket acquisitions per second.
+The Flow Control mechanism can be disabled via a server parameter.
+Additionally, the mechanism is disabled on nodes that cannot accept writes.

+Criteria #2 and #3 are determined using a sampling mechanism that periodically stores the necessary data as primaries process writes.
+The sampling mechanism executes regardless of whether Flow Control is enabled.

+## Oscillations

+There are known scenarios in which the Flow Control mechanism causes write throughput to oscillate.
+There is no known work that can be done to eliminate oscillations entirely for this mechanism without hindering other aspects of the mechanism.
+Work was done (see SERVER-39867) to dampen the oscillations at the expense of throughput.

+## Throttling internal operations

+The Flow Control mechanism throttles all IX lock acquisitions regardless of whether they are from client or system operations unless they are part of an operation that is explicitly excluded from Flow Control.
+Writes that occur as part of replica set elections in particular are excluded.
+See SERVER-39868 for more details.

 # Feature Compatibility Version